A general framework for Noetherian well ordered polynomial reductions: Specializations

-Following Buchberger's algorithm, the test can be performed via the reduction of a limited number of S-polynomials among elements of $\mathcal{ F}$. \\ Indeed, the Main Theorem of Gr\"obner bases Theory \cite[2.2]{Bruno} declares that a generating set $\mathcal{ F}$ is a Groebner basis if and only if each S-polynomial between two elements of $\mathcal{ F}$ reduces to 0; the two Buchberger's criteria allow to reduce the number of S-polynomials to be considered.
+A marked set $\mathcal F$ is a basis iff $\rightarrow_{\mathcal F \mathcal J}^+ $ is confluent.
+Following Buchberger's algorithm, the test can be performed via the reduction of a limited number of S-polynomials among elements of $\mathcal{ F}$. \\ Indeed, the Main Theorem of Gr\"obner bases Theory \cite[2.2]{Bruno} declares that a generating set $\mathcal{ F}$ is a Gr\"obner basis if and only if each S-polynomial between two elements of $\mathcal{ F}$ reduces to 0; Gebauer-M\"oller criteria \cite{GM2,M} allow to reduce the number of S-polynomials to be considered.